yugabyte/ybu/TFE/YBU-35/ybu-35.md

 * Go the the us-west-2 region and select the VPC in the peering connection.

-* Navigate to the routing table using the proceeding steps and add the route with the CIDR block for the accepter VPC in the east region.
+* Navigate to the routing table using the preceding steps and add the route with the CIDR block for the accepter VPC in the east region.

 * **Save changes**.